-Educators may try to design for all the different learning styles, however limitations can arise because many students "don't even realise they are favouring one way or the other, because nothing external tells them they're any different from anyone else" (DePorter 1992, p.114).
-So even though it has been seen that there is a real need to design learning environments to cater for a range of different learning styles and modal preferences to aid student cognition, consideration of students' metacognition is equally necessary.
-In other words a student needs to have an understanding of how they themselves learn best.
-Consequently, a further aspect that needs to be considered is providing an opportunity for individual students to become aware of their own preferred approach to learning.
+Educators may try to design for all the different learning styles, however limitations exist arise because many students "don't even realise they are favouring one way or the other, because nothing external tells them they're any different from anyone else" (DePorter, 1992, p.114).
+Therefore, although it has been seen that there is a real need to design learning environments to cater for a range of different learning styles and modal preferences to aid student cognition, consideration of students' metacognition is equally necessary.
+Therefore, a further aspect needs to be considered, namely, helping individual students become aware of their own preferred approach to learning.

-It has been suggested that when students are aware of their individual strengths and weaknesses as learners they become more motivated to learn (Coffield, Moseley, Hall, & Ecclestone 2004).
-The potential of this awareness is that students can then question their long-held beliefs or behaviours and be taught to monitor their selection and use of a range of strategies to aid their learning (Sadler-Smith 2001).
+It has been suggested that when students are aware of their individual strengths and weaknesses as learners they become more motivated to learn (Coffield, Moseley, Hall, & Ecclestone, 2004).
+The potential of this awareness is that students can then question their long-held beliefs or behaviours and be taught to monitor their selection and use of a range of strategies to aid their learning (Sadler-Smith, 2001).
 This strategy has also been shown to increase the confidence and the grades of students by helping them to make the most of the learning opportunities that match their preferred style (Coffield, et al., 2004).
 To determine their predominant learning style, students can be encouraged to complete some form of learning styles inventory.
-McLoughlin

-(1999) emphasises that "teaching students how to learn and how to monitor and manage their own learning styles is crucial to academic success" (p.231).
+McLoughlin (1999) emphasises that "teaching students how to learn and how to monitor and manage their own learning styles is crucial to academic success" (p.231).